salma-emara/aps105-book/textbook/chapters/chapter07-arrays/what-are-arrays.md

 ## Are we passing the array by value or by pointers?

 When we pass arrays to functions, we are technically passing a pointer to the first element in the array.
+To better visualize passing an array to a function, watch the following video.

+{{ video_embed | replace("%%VID%%", "Luv5BpoVHiE")}}

 This means that any changes in the array in the function will be reflected in the `main` or caller function.
 For example, let's write a function that swaps the elements at `i` and index `j` in an array.
 We will write a function named `swap` that takes in the array as `int list[]`, and the two indices of the elements we want to swap: `int i` and `int j`.

 We also implement a function that prints the elements of the array.
 It takes in the array as `int list[]` and the size of the array as `const int size`.